-Professor Zumwalt is a finance professor at Colorado State University.
+Professor Zumwalt retired from Colorado State University where he worked as a finance professor.
 He was the Chairman of the Department of Finance and Real Estate at Colorado State University for ten years.
 Prior to joining CSU, he spent 14 years in the Department of Finance at the University of Illinois at Urbana-Champaign.
 Professor Zumwalt also spent several years at the University of Western Australia and Murdoch University in Perth, Australia.

 Professor Zumwalt's teaching and research interests are in the areas of investments, international finance, derivative securities and corporate finance.
 He has taught these courses at both the undergraduate and graduate levels.
 During the summer of 1999, he taught a business finance course for the economics program at Harvard University.
 In 1993, he received the Teaching Excellence Award presented by the Academy of Business Administration.
 Twice, in 1987 and 1994, he taught courses in corporate finance at Nankai University in Tianjin, People's Republic of China, and while in Australia, he taught courses in Singapore, Guangzhou and Zhuhai in the PRC, Hong Kong, and Manila, Philippines.